 In a way, you can turn to quit your phone into a game.
 And that’ll keep you engaged for the long-run!

 6 – Stay Focused

-For maximum control over your phone access, this is an app to try.
+For maximum control over your phone access and screen time, this is an app to try.

 As for options, you can tweak the timeline of when (and how often) you access your phone.
 You can adjust the phone for access on certain days.
 You can even block certain sites during specific hours.